Très-Saint-Sacrement

-Très-Saint-Sacrement is a parish municipality located along the Chateauguay River in the Montérégie region of Quebec, Canada.
-The population as of the Canada 2011 Census was 1,155.
+Très-Saint-Sacrement is a parish municipality located along the Châteauguay River in the Montérégie region of Quebec, Canada.
+The population as of the 2021 Canadian census was 1,189.
 Established in 1885, the municipality completely encloses the village of Howick, which was incorporated as a separate entity in 1915.

 Geography

 Communities

 The following locations reside within the municipality's boundaries: